What size and type generator do I need for my RV?

 Typically a 13,500 btu roof air conditioner will pull 2800 watts during startup and 1800 watts in run mode.
 You can get by with a 2500- to 2800-watt generator.
 However, I would recommend using a SoftStartRV™ installed on the air conditioner to reduce the startup draw.
 This size generator is the minimum and might be too small if you are planning to run other 120-volt components—especially if your roof air conditioner is a larger 15,000 btu one.

 A residential refrigerator can run 1,500 watts, a microwave anywhere from 1,000-1,500 depending on the size, a TV 300-400, and a single-serve coffee maker draws 1,200 watts!
 Keep in mind, all of these will not be running at the same time.
 However, it is difficult to determine when they will cycle on and off during the day.
-Typically, if you are only going to run one roof air conditioner and a few appliances, you would be OK with a 3,500-watt generator.
+Typically, if you will run only one roof air conditioner and a few appliances, you would be OK with a 3,500-watt generator.

 Generator/inverter